-Interstate 80 runs through Solano County from its northeast border to
+Interstate 80 runs through Solano County from its northeast

 its southwest corner, and Vacaville, in the middle of that corridor, is in a bit of a sweet spot.
 It’s between two top public universities — UC Davis and UC Berkeley are approximately a 20-minute and 50-minute drive away, respectively.
 Sacramento is about 40 minutes away, providing easy access to policymakers at the Capitol, and it’s close to the Bay Area for commuters.